langtonhugh/website_academic/content/authors/admin/_index.md

 bio: My research focuses on the spatial and temporal patterning of crime and police demand.
 I am also interested in data visualisation, mapping and promoting the use of open software in social science.
 education:
   courses:
-  - course: PhD in Criminology
+  - course: PhD in Sociology
     institution: Manchester Metropolitan University, UK
     year: 2020
   - course: MSc in Sociology and Social Research